Vector Theory of Gravity: quantum and classical effects, renormalization: Dark energy

 The first term in (\ref{98}) corresponds to ordinary force of gravity per mass unit, the second term corresponds to repulsive force connected with the density of negative energy of gravitons.
 Multiplying both members of the equitation (\ref{98}) by $u_a=da/dt$ we obtain ordinary Friedman equitation with cosmological constant $\Lambda$.

-The density of energy of dark matter will be match up the cosmological constant, which is equivalent to the density of negative energy of gravitons.
-Solution (\ref{99}) is specified for the example in \cite{24}.
+The density of energy of dark matter will be match up the cosmological constant, which is equivalent to the density of the Fermi gas of the gravitino with negative pressure.
+Solution (\ref{99}) is specified for the example in \cite{18}.